Choctaw in the American Civil War: Western Theater

 In Meridian, Mississippi and Tuscaloosa, Alabama, the Indian Confederates surrendered after several years of service in the Confederacy.
 Some individuals may have served as early as 1861.
 Jack Amos, in his Mississippi pension, stated that he first enrolled in April 1861.
 The last of the Indian Confederates surrendered in May 1865.

 Decades after the War, many Confederate veterans established U.C.V camps.
 Spann was elected commander of U.C.V.
 Camp Dabney H. Maury in Newton, Mississippi.
 John Blakeley, a white teenager during the War, was made camp adjutant and wrote about the Choctaw soldiers.

 Blakeley wrote in The Meridian Press, a Meridian, Mississippi newspaper, concerning the few surviving Indian members of Camp Maury.
 He wrote: "On the first Saturday in February, 1901, Camp No. 1312 was organized with ... nineteen Indian braves ...
 If there is enough interest yet felt by our people for these unfortunate and only genuine Americans yet remaining in Mississippi and of noble record, will it be too much to ask you to please hand this to your excellent paper, the Press, and send a copy of it to Camp Dabney H. Maury."

 The veterans attended many national reunions.
 In 1903, Spann and some Indian veterans attended the New Orleans reunion.
 At the New Orleans reunion, Jack Amos was interviewed by a Louisiana journalist.

 Jack Amos died a few years later in 1906.

 Reconstruction

 Reconstruction was particularly harsh for the Indian nations found west of the Mississippi.
 The Choctaw Nation was facing calamity with the loss of vast tracts of land, the "unrestricted colonization of freedmen among them," and the end of their autonomous tribal government.

 Not long after emancipation, the Choctaw Freedmen were "homeless and penniless."
 Very few were literate which made them "helpless and dependent."

 Commemoration

 U.C.V.
 Camp Dabney H. Maury was planning to erect a monument for the Mississippi Choctaws participation during the Civil War.
 However, this didn't happen for unknown reasons.
 But, state markers were placed in many of these historic areas decades after Camp Maury attempted to place a monument.

-Errata

-Several incongruities have manifested in historical writings concerning the Choctaws during the American Civil War.